mgogic/kura/kura/org.eclipse.kura.rest.publisher/doc/Documentation.md

 #### Additional notes
 - When value in request exceed max value of data type defined in type attribute, it is set to max possible value for that data type
+- "type" validation is case-insensitive (so "INT" will work as well as "int")

 ___